simon-thorpe/editor/README.md

 * Must upload php script to begin with

 ## Installation
 Upload the editor.php file (in the dist/ directory) to the root of your web space then point your browser to http://yoursite.com/editor.php and login to edit files.
+Default password is 'admin'.

 ### Install - via SSH
 ```